 - Street must not be a primary access to a commercial site.

-- Street must not a primary emergency response route as determined by local officials.
+- Street must not be a primary emergency response route as determined by local officials.

 - Prior request must have not been made within the last three (3) years (unless a nearby major development or other street alterations warrant a new review as determined by the Engineering Department).